 SECRETARY

-The Secretary shall be appointed by the Governing Board on such terms and for such period as it may think fit.
-Any Secretary so appointed may at any time be removed from office by the Governing Board, but without prejudice to any claim for damages for breach of any contract of service between him and the Association.
+The Secretary shall be appointed by the governing board on such terms and for such period as it may think fit.
 If thought fit, two or more persons may be appointed as Joint Secretaries.
-The Governing Board may also appoint from time to time, on such terms as they may think fit, one or more Assistant Secretaries.
+The governing board may also appoint from time to time, on such terms as they may think fit, one or more Assistant Secretaries.

 THE SEAL